jamiemoore/gex/README.md

   * System with the docker daemon running
   * Access to the docker repository (docker hub)
   * Upload your docker image as per the process above
+  * When deploying to sloppy.io, jq is required.

 ### Installation
   * on the virtual machine which is currently running docker run the following command, selecting the correct version.